radman0x/rad-ecs/README.md

   * Rxjs based event signalling to monitor entity and component changes
   * Indexing by component type to allow quick lookup of all components with a given value e.g get all entities with a position
   * Immutable pattern for updating entities
+  * Serialisation of entity data for saving state

 ## Hello world